 Through the magic of current technology, an image can easily be transferred to a piece of fabric.
 If you have memorable photographs of your loved one that you would like to be displayed along with meaningful pieces of fabric, why not consider making a photo quilt?

 Memorial Quilt Sayings

 You’re only limited by your own creativity when you make a quilt.
-Just as some people choose to remember a loved one by embroidering a pillow with memory pillow sayings, you can also use your favorite commemorate phrase on your memorial quilt.
+Just as some people choose to remember a loved one by embroidering a T-shirt, sweater, or dress shirt pillow with memory pillow sayings, you can also use your favorite commemorative phrase on your memorial quilt.

 This saying can be something specific to your loved one.
 For example, perhaps you would like future generations to know Papa’s often-shared words of wisdom.
 Or maybe you would like to share your husband’s favorite verse from the Bible.
 The quote could be about death, love, courage, or education.

 Here are some sayings to consider.